 Intensive confinement is one of the cruelest practices in the meat and egg industries.
 For mother pigs, it means being kept in cages during pregnancy that are barely larger than their bodies.
 For calves raised for veal, it means spending their short lives in tiny hutches.
 For laying hens, it means being crammed so tightly into wire cages that they can’t even spread their wings.

 The meat industry—which values profits over animal well-being—is fighting back against Prop 12.
 After losing in a lower court, the National Pork Producers Council and the American Farm Bureau Federation petitioned the Supreme Court to strike down Prop 12.
 Their petition is supported by a wealth of special interest groups, including the North American Meat Institute and the National Cattlemen’s Beef Association.
-Austin Frerick of the Thurman Arnold Project at Yale University described it well, saying:
+Austin Frerick of the Thurman Arnold Project at Yale University described it well:

 The ones complaining are the industrial operations that pack hogs into metal sheds that never see the light of day or even a blade of grass.

 On March 28, the Supreme Court agreed to hear the meat industry’s case challenging Prop 12.
 In response, Mercy For Animals and other animal protection organizations urged members of Congress to request that the Biden administration support Prop 12 and change the position of the Trump-era Department of Agriculture on this issue.
 Mercy For Animals also launched a multiweek campaign encouraging our supporters to reach out to the USDA and ask that it withdraw the amicus brief it had filed in support of the pork industry and—instead—support Prop 12.